GloriEvo/GloriEvo/README.md

 ⤷ Michael Afton kinnie - Doubles are free to int.
 Selfshippers are also fine, just don't be weird.

-⤷ Semi-verbal: engagement in conversation is not guardanteed and is very random for me.
+⤷ Semi-verbal: engagement in conversation is not guaranteed and is very random for me.

 ⤷ I do not like to RP so if you interact with me in character I will probably ignore you.